juanmv94/SparkAR-FaceTrackingRecording/README.md

 ## Make your filter!
 Once the **play** project is working ok for you, you can rename the project and keep adding it things so you can make your own filter ;)

+## Before you publish your filter
+Keep in mind that you are not allowed to publish filters to SparkAR Hub with recognizable human faces (Although they are covered with your face, they will continue to exist in the textures) and if you try, your filter will be rejected.
+Before uploading your filter you must modify the animation frames blurring or covering the original face in the video or frame by frame using Photoshop/GIMP/MsPaint (No, please, don't use the last one).